Manishearth/rust-tenacious/README.md

 This plugin warns when types marked `#[no_move]` are being moved.

+This is quite useful for ensuring that things don't get moved around when data is shared via an FFI.
+Servo [uses this](https://github.com/servo/servo/pull/5855) for safely sharing rooted values with the spidermonkey GC.

 Note that `#[no_move]` is transitive, any struct or enum containing a `#[no_move]` type must be annotated as well.
 Similarly, any type with `#[no_move]` substitutions in its type parameters (E.g. `Vec<Foo>` where `Foo` is `no_move`) will be treated as immovable.